 - Slice the bread and serve with jam, butter, or condensed milk.
 Store the bread in a container for several days.

 - I recommend using a scale for this recipe.
-If you do not have one, make sure to use a fork to fluff up the flour before measuring it.
-Do not pack the flour into the measuring cups.
+If you do not have one, make sure to use a fork to fluff up the flour in the bag or container.
+Then, use a spoon to scoop flour into the measuring cup, until it is overflowing with flour.
+DO NOT tap the measuring cup on the counter to try to get more flour into the measuring cup.
+Sweep the top of the measuring cup with a knife to level the flour.

 - I used condensed milk so that the bread has richer flavor.
 You can substitute it entirely with sugar or half instant milk powder and half sugar.